InsertKoinIO/koin/docs/setup/annotations-ksp.md

 ## Timeline

 :::warning
-KSP annotations will be removed in a future Koin version.
-We recommend migrating as soon as possible.
+The `koin-ksp-compiler` processor will be removed in a future Koin version.
+We recommend migrating to the Koin Compiler Plugin as soon as possible.
+The `koin-annotations` library and your `@Singleton` / `@Factory` / `@Module` annotations are not going away — they're now processed by the Koin Compiler Plugin.
 :::

 ## Help